-The horn button 1 is fitted on the left side of the handlebar.
+Horn button 1 is fitted on the left side of the handlebar.

-- Horn button

-in neutral position
+- The horn button ₩ is in the basic position

-- Horn button
+- The horn button

-pressed The horn is operated in this position.
+is pressed The horn is operated in this position.

 6.5 Switches on the right side of the handlebar